ammylin/DE-Final-Project-Sparkify/README.md

 ## Dataset Background

-The song metadata for this project is based on the public Spotify Tracks Dataset found on Kaggle: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset.
-This dataset provides a large collection of tracks along with rich audio features, making it well-suited for building embeddings and powering a recommendation pipeline.
+The song metadata for this project is based on the public [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset) found on Kaggle.
+This dataset provides a large collection of tracks along with audio features, making it well-suited for building embeddings and powering a recommendation pipeline.
 This dataset contains about 114,000 rows, where each row represents a single song.

 ### Dataset Contents